Edward Boustead

 Edward Boustead (1800–1888) was an English businessman and philanthropist, who founded Boustead & Co and played an active role in the development of Singapore as a business and trading centre.
-Boustead was born in Yorkshire, England.
+Boustead was born in Irthington, Cumberland, England.
 He was the great-grandfather of actor David Niven.

 Beginnings of Boustead & Co

 In 1828, Boustead arrived in Singapore on board the British ship Hindustan.
 In the same year, he established a trading company, Boustead & Co.
 Boustead & Co specialised in import and export, offering goods such as banca tin, spices, saps, rattan, medicinal herbs, silk and tea widely available in South East Asia in exchange for Western products like cloth, oil and machinery.

 Boustead commissioned Irish civil architect, George Drumgoole Coleman to design his company's headquarters alongside the Singapore River.
 The warehouse was known as "the house of seven and twenty pillars", located around the corner from High Street.

 In 1834, Boustead partnered with German-born merchant, Gustav Christian Schwabe in the Singapore company.
 Schwabe and his cousin established Sykes Schwabe & Co in Liverpool.
 The Liverpool partner would export products like textiles, biscuits, brandies and steel to the East, while the Singapore partner would trade with Eastern produce such as coffee and spices.
 The freedom of port made Singapore an ideal market for trading among imported manufacturers.

 Import of Western commodities such as textiles and machinery had to be balanced with exports of Eastern produce such as copra, coconut, pepper and tapioca.
 Boustead & Co had a "Balance of Trade", where demand for goods from the East had to be balanced with demand for goods from the West.

 Singapore merchant, Tan Kim Seng, was a middleman in Boustead's trading activities.
 He was also a good friend of Boustead.
 Tan amassed small shipments of produce from local traders for Boustead, who would then ship the produce to the West.

 With a wide trading network, trade credit and finance became increasingly important to banks, merchants, manufacturers and traders.
 Edward Boustead actively contributed to the Singapore's trading activities and economy.
 Boustead & Co was the first agent for Hongkong and Shanghai Bank in Singapore, offering banking facilities to businesses.
 Brokers and sellers could draw a specific percentage of advances against the value of their goods stored in the Boustead warehouse.
 Such financing was called "trust receipts", where the merchant would hold the goods in trust for the banks.

 In 1850, Boustead also set up a London office, Edward Boustead & Co, to oversee the other offices in Hong Kong, Manila, Shanghai and Singapore.

 Between 1863 and 1877 Edward Boustead owned shares in vessels managed by Killick Martin & Company.
 Apart from the three main partners, James Killick, James Henry Martin and David William Ritchie, the next principal shareholder was Edward Boustead, who held shares in 11 vessels.
-Two of Boustead’s partners in Boustead & Company, William Wardrop Shaw and Jasper Young, also held shares in some of the vessels.
+Two of Boustead's partners in Boustead & Company, William Wardrop Shaw and Jasper Young, also held shares in some of the vessels.
 Jasper Young owned 40 shares in Mabel Young presumably named after his wife or daughter.